BCJuan/SpArSeMod/README.md

 2. Add tolerance checker as stopper
 3. Solving the serialization problem when saving the experiment.
 The JSON files weighs so much because everything inside the metrics classes is saved inside

+## Support

+If you are having issues, please let us know.
+We have a mailing list located at: juan.borrego@uab.cat

+## License

+The project is licensed under the GNU GLP 3.0 License